 Smart Cane – This cane detects any unusual situation and automatically alerts caregivers and family if a change in use or fall is detected.
 It’s currently pending release, but you can get on their interest list now.

 SpeechVive – A device that increases your speech volume and clarity.
 You won’t feel left out of the conversation when you use SpeechVive.
 And, if you’re interested in getting involved in NIH-funded research with SpeechVive, you can learn more here.
+(Update as of February 4, 2019: SpeechVive is now able to submit commercial insurance claims for reimbursement.
+Get the SpeechVive Insurance Reimbursement Packet and find out more here.)

 U-Step – A walker designed specifically for people with neurological disorders.
 More stability, maneuverability and control than other walkers.